hutchisonkim/embedded_pendulums/readme.md

 ##  ✒️ Dev Features

-- ### Hot Reload DAG

-    Sensor tasks are used to monitor changes in the code files.
-When a change is detected, the DAG is reloaded, and the pipeline is re-evaluated.
-This allows for rapid iteration and testing of new features without needing to restart the entire pipeline.

 - ### Test Tasks

     Between each sensor and generator task pair is a test task to catch any failure introduced by the code file changes detected by the sensor task.